 The various audio and video inputs are called sources in OBS.
 I will list only the ones that are needed.

-This setup A) is as simple as it gets.
-The audio comes from the source and you listen to it simultaneously.
+Setup A) is as simple as it gets.
+The digital audio comes from the source to the computer, while you hear the game audio in your headphones via your screen or PSVR2 HMD.

 If you run the audio from a secondary controller to the capture device, the capture card or the computer and connect wireless headphones to your computer, it is possible to have a wireless setup.
 If you use this setup with the PSVR2 and the Sense Controllers, you do not need a secondary DualSense controller as you are not using it in VR.